suburbaru/Dacxbets/README.md

 - http://esportlivescore.com
 Recommended site to use for keeping track of current scores.
 - https://www.twitch.tv
-Recommended site for streaming eSport games.
+Recommended site for streaming eSports games.
 You can find most games on here, sometimes they are streamed on alternative platforms but those games are the exception.

 ## Support